Annual Fall BOW at Charlie Elliott Wildlife Center

 This session will take you step by step through the process of safely cleaning a gun.
 Firearms will be provided, but participants are encouraged to bring personal firearms (which must be unloaded and cased).
 No ammunition will be allowed.

 Join our team of shooting instructors to learn to shoot with confidence.
-Participants may choose to shoot a wide variety of handguns in this safe and empowering class.
+Participants may choose to shoot a wide variety of handguns and rifles in this safe and empowering class.
 Firearm safety orientation is required to participate in this session.

 Map and Compass